 The Davidson County Medical Examiner Dr. W.J.
-Core said the death blow, dealt with an one-and-half inch wide blade, was "quick and powerful."
+Core said the death blow, dealt with a one-and-half inch wide blade, was "quick and powerful."

 Her sister did not wake up but her older brother who was sleeping in other room was.
-He said something woke him and he went to check on his sisters.
+He said something woke him, so he went to check on his sisters.

 "I went into the bedroom and saw somebody walking past the window.
 They appeared to be laughing," he said the following day.
 He couldn't give any details about the suspect.

 Police believe the killer entered through the backdoor, gaining access through a previously broken window pane.

 At the time, her mother thought Kay's twin may have been the target because they had swapped sides of the bed on the night of the murder.

 "It was really bizarre for someone to come in, and stab her one time, then leave.
 That was very unusual," Metro Police Cold Case Unit Sgt.
 Pat Postiglione said in a 2008 interview with WSMV.